fweiss/yocto-rpi-vm/README.md

 In the /boot/cmdline.tx file add the following at the end after rootwait: ``modules-load=dwc2,g_ether``

 In the /boot/config.txt file, add the following at the end: ``dtoverlay=dwc2``

+### sftp server
+It's handly to have sftp server on the RPI, so that you can easily upload files without having to setup full internet connection.

+Supposed to be handled with openssh

 ## Connect via ssh over USB